The posts in 3.8 Billion Years come in no particular order, but here is an outline of the themes followed by links to

 7. Competition and Cooperation.
 Organisms have been competing against and collaborating with each other for a long time.
 We often take the second process for granted.

 8. Aging and Dying.
 Death frightens me less when I think about the long linkages of lives of all kinds before me, around me and after me.

 9. Religion and Spirituality.
-Religions tell us our Story, reassure us about life after death, and guide us in how to conduct our lives.
-Can Naturalism be as beneficial?
+Religions can tell us our Story, reassure us about life after death, and guide us our conduct.
+Can Naturalism be as productive and beneficial?